Briggs & Stratton 30737 - 5000/6250W Portable Generator

 The Briggs & Stratton 30737's core is the 389 cc Briggs & Stratton PowerBuilt™ OHV 4-stroke engine, which runs on gasoline.
 With an output of 120/240V, it provides a running wattage of 5,000W and a peak wattage of 6,250W.

-This generator is started via a simple traditional pull-start mechanism.
+This generator is equipped with a simple traditional pull-start mechanism.

 Outlets

-The control panel provides the upcoming 7 AC outlets:
+The control panel features the following 7 AC outlets:

 Portability

-With its dimensions of L29 x W26 x H27 in, the conventional, open frame design of the Briggs & Stratton 30737 offers stability and allows the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+Measuring L29 x W26 x H27 in, the classic open frame build of the Briggs & Stratton 30737 delivers stability and easy maintenance access to components, facilitating air circulation.
+The design is ideal for rough environments and demanding outdoor use.

 Features